stevanniep/CreatorCult/README.md

 * 📱 **Responsive Design:** The layout adapts seamlessly to various screen sizes, from desktop to mobile.
 * 📜 **Scroll-Reveal Animation:** Elements smoothly animate into view as the user scrolls down the page.
 * 🚫 **No CSS Framework:** All styling and animations are built with pure CSS for optimal performance and self-contained code.

 ---

-## 🖼️ Recommended Screenshots

-To showcase all the cool features in this project, I recommend you take and add screenshots of the following sections:

-1.  **Hero Section (Main View):** Capture a full-screen image of the top of the page.
-2.  **"Our Team" Section:** Show the unique profile card design with its floating animation.
-3.  **Login Popup:** Click "Get Started," then capture the login modal appearing over the blurred page background.
-4.  **Merchandise Section:** Display the dynamic product grid.
-5.  **Responsive View (Mobile):** Use your browser's developer tools to switch to a mobile view and take a screenshot to demonstrate its flexible design.

----